Chris Burden: Architectural works

 In the summer of 2011, Burden finished his kinetic sculpture, Metropolis II, which took four years to build.
 It was installed at LACMA in Fall 2011.
 "Chris Burden's Metropolis II is an intense kinetic sculpture, modeled after a fast-paced, frenetic modern city."

-Suspended from opposite ends of a telescoping balance beam of velvety rusted steel are a restored bright yellow 1974 Porsche sports car and a small meteorite.
-Porsche With Meteorite (2013) balances perfectly, with the heavier car much closer to the vertical support.
+Porsche With Meteorite (2013) features a bright yellow, restored 1974 Porsche sports car and a meteorite balanced at opposite ends of a rust-patinated steel beam.
+The car is positioned on the side of the beam closer to the vertical support, while the meteorite occupies the opposite end.
+This juxtaposition of refined human engineering and raw extraterrestrial material underscores the invisible forces that govern the physical world.

 Light of Reason was commissioned by Brandeis University in 2014 and stands outside the Rose Art Museum on campus.
 The sculpture consists of three rows of 24 Victorian lamp posts which point away from the museum's entrance.
 The sculpture serves as a gateway and outdoor event space, and has become a campus landmark.

 Burden's last completed project – a working dirigible that flies in perfect circles called Ode to Santos Dumont after the pioneering Brazilian aviator – was unveiled at a private Gagosian Gallery event outside of Los Angeles shortly before his death and later installed as a tribute at LACMA.
 Also, the New Museum decided to have Twin Quasi-Legal Skyscrapers (2013), two 36-foot-tall towers created for the museum's retrospective on Burden, remain on the institution's roof for several months in tribute.
 At the time of his death, Burden was also working on a watermill next to Frank Gehry's not then yet completed aluminum tower at LUMA Arles, which was finished in 2021.
 Burden's work remained unfinished at the time of his passing as well.